SilkRose/Pony/stories/pony-pyramid/pony-pyramid.md

 “I’m not sure I’m seeing the connection.
 What exactly makes it a pyramid scheme?”

-Twilight says, exasperated, “It’s a scheme, and pyramid shaped!”
+Twilight says, exasperated, “It’s a scheme, and it's shaped like a pyramid!”

-Cheerilee says, “You know I actually saw your friends earlier running around together.
+Cheerilee says, “You know I actually saw your friends running around earlier.
 I didn’t know what they were up to, but now it makes sense.
-They were more triangle-shaped over pyramid-shaped though, in my opinion.”
+Though, in my opinion, they were shaped more like a triangle than a pyramid.”

 Twilight is baffled.
 “They’re still in that pyramid?”